 Does the Raven Radio Theater provide training in the art of radio drama?

-When I try to purchase two scripts the cookbook doesn't show up in my cart?
+When I try to purchase two scripts the FREE cookbook doesn't show up in my cart?

-Yes, this is true but it will show up in your inbox guaranteed!
+Yes, this is true but it will show up with your PDF and Mp3 files guaranteed!

 My digital files didn't come when I place my order?